-This depends of what issue or issues you are seeking to work on.
+This depends on what issue or issues you are seeking to work on.
 Short-term work can be very helpful for dealing with a specific issue or a current crisis.
 Longer-term work enables you to work with more deeply rooted issues or to explore issues more slowly and freely without the pressure of time.

 All sessions last 50 minutes (for psychotherapy) and 60 minutes (expressive arts therapy), and will start and end on time.
-We will meet on a regular day and at a regular time as agreed at the end of our initial consulation.
+We will meet on a regular day and at a regular time as agreed at the end of our initial consultation.

 I normally see people once or twice a week for psychotherapy, although am willing to look at other options that may suit you better.
 Supervision may be offered on a different basis to meet your needs.

 Where is your practice based?